Standard Setup of Toolchain for Windows

-Limitation: the installation path of ESP-IDF and ESP-IDF Tools must not be longer than 90 characters.
+Limitations: - The installation path of ESP-IDF and ESP-IDF Tools must not be longer than 90 characters.
 Too long installation paths might result in a failed build. - The installation path of Python or ESP-IDF must not contain white spaces or parentheses. - The installation path of Python or ESP-IDF should not contain special characters (non-ASCII) unless the operating system is configured with “Unicode UTF-8” support.